-Hurley School District Elizabeth Jorgensen 5503 West Range View Drive • Hurley, WI 54534-9000 715-561-4900 jorgensen@hurley.k12.wi.us
+Hurley School District Christopher Patritto 5503 West Range View Drive • Hurley, WI 54534-9000 715-561-4900, ext.
+202

-34. Hurley, Dr. Joseph Lalich Charter School
+41. Hurley, Dr. Joseph Lalich Charter School

-5503 West Range View Drive Hurley, WI 54534-9000 Elizabeth Jorgensen 715-561-4900 jorgensen@hurley.k12.wi.us The Dr. Joseph Lalich Charter School serves grades 6-12 in the Hurley School District, enrolling students who are gifted and talented, at risk, and behaviorally challenged.
+Elizabeth Jorgensen 5503 West Range View Drive Hurley, WI 54534-9000 715-561-4900 ext.
+205 jorgensen@hurley.k12.wi.us The Dr. Joseph Lalich Charter School serves grades 6-12 in the Hurley School District, enrolling students who are gifted and talented, at-risk, and behaviorally challenged.
 The Dr. Lalich Charter School has provided the northern Wisconsin school district with the opportunity to plan and implement a full-service, technology-based alternative education program for those students whose needs are not being fully met in the traditional education setting.

-The main goal of the Dr. Lalich Charter School, an autonomous school within a school, is to provide an enriching environment in which students can achieve a high school diploma, work in the community toward high school credit, or receive a GED equivalence while enhancing their desire to learn.
+The main goal of the Dr. Lalich Charter School is to provide an enriching environment in which students can achieve a high school diploma, work in the community toward high school credit, or receive a GED equivalence while enhancing their desire to learn.
 Students also learn essential life skills, such as study, social, and work skills.